MicrosoftDocs/minecraft-creator/creator/Documents/SkinPack.md

 ## Sample Skin Pack

-There is a [sample skin pack](https://github.com/microsoft/minecraft-samples/tree/main/skin_pack_sample) available at the Microsoft samples Github.
+There is a [sample skin pack](https://github.com/microsoft/minecraft-samples/tree/main/skin_pack_sample) available at the Microsoft samples GitHub.
 It may be used to understand the structure of skin packs and to check your work after the tutorial.

 ### Requirements